gencat/participa-catalunya/README.md

 This is the open-source repository for participa-catalunya, based on [Decidim](https://github.com/decidim/decidim).

+## Development with docker

+If you want to develop using Docker you can run `docker-compose up`.

+It will install ruby deps, run the migrations and start the development server for you.

+Then you can open a console with `docker-compose run app bash` and continue to the next section.

 ## Setting up the application

 You will need to do some steps before having the app working properly once you've deployed it: